jay-r-eleazar/jay-r-eleazar.github.io/README.md

 "Adding your certificate images" below to turn those on.

 ---

-## Adding your certificate images

-The Trainings & Certifications section on the portfolio site can show a real photo or scan of each certificate, opening full-size when clicked.
-Since GitHub Pages only hosts static files (no upload button/server), you add the images directly into your repo and the page picks them up automatically.

-1. In your `<yourusername>.github.io` repo, create a folder: `assets/certs/`
-2. Add a photo or scan of each certificate there, using **exactly these filenames**:
-   - `python-essentials-1.jpg`
-   - `python-essentials-2.jpg`
-   - `intro-cybersecurity.jpg`
-   - `cyber-threat-management.jpg`
-   - `robotics-automation.jpg`
-   - `mechatronics-cobots.jpg`
-   - `3d-animation.jpg`
-   - `nc2-driving.jpg`
-3. Commit the files.
-Refresh your live site — each certificate's thumbnail will switch from the placeholder icon to your actual image automatically, and clicking it opens a larger view.
-4. Don't have a scan for one yet?
-Leave it out — that item just keeps showing the neutral placeholder icon until you add it later.
-Nothing breaks either way.
-5. To add a **new** certification later, open `index.html`, find the `CERTS` list near the bottom of the file, and add a line following the same pattern (name, date, and the image filename).

 📧 Reach me at **jayreleazar05@gmail.com** — open to Quality Assurance, Failure Analysis, Technical Support, and Test Engineering roles in the UAE.